 The cut wood just seemed to belong in the small ditch, and the only thing that had a human or mechanical aspect, was the way in which the wood had been cut so cleanly, and again I liked that contrast and slight tension.

 I was also conscious of how the circular shape of the pond would play well against the square canvas and give depth to the painting.

 The painting was begun in early spring, and the rotting cut wood provided a contrast against the forever changing 'new' vegetation around the pond.
 From small shoots of wild garlic, followed by the powerful shoots of grass across the forest floor as the painting reached its conclusion.

 The framing of the pond by these green shoots was intentional, they were there, and I wanted to evoke a feeling that the painting could go on and on, off the canvas, contradicting almost the fact that the shoots 'frame' the pond.

 Claudio’s Corner is a painting that I have painted with oil on linen in the year 2018.
-The dimensions are 120 x 120 cm and its weight is 7 kg.
+The dimensions are 120 x 120 cm.

 Go to Noel Paine artist page